-A. Place du Jeu de Balle
+Start your walking tour of Brussels at Place du Jeu de Balle

-B. Petit Sablon Square
+Continue south towards Petit Sablon Square

 Walking southward over the Rue Blaes, known for its vintage and antique shops, the environment soon evolves from scruffy charm to a more tailored appeal.
-At the heart of the upscale Sablon neighborhood lie the Grand Sablon and Petit Sablon squares, neatly divided by the 15th-century Église Notre-Dame.
+At the heart of the upscale Sablon neighbourhood lie the Grand Sablon and Petit Sablon squares, neatly divided by the 15th-century Église Notre-Dame.
 While the big square boasts quality antiquarians and chocolatiers, the smaller version makes for an especially lovely garden spot to enjoy a beautiful day in the city.
 Thanks to 48 bronze statuettes depicting ancient Brussels professions, bench-sitters are effectively surrounded by local history.

 In summer, be sure to continue to the Royal Palace for a free glimpse at the monarch’s beetle ceiling.
 At the request of Queen Mother Paola, acclaimed conceptual artist Jan Fabre plastered the ceiling and chandelier of the palace’s sumptuous Hall of Mirrors with 1.6 million scarab shields.
 The intriguing mosaic is titled Heaven of Delight, though Fabre claims to have hidden skull figures in the work as a reference to Belgium’s not too gentle colonial past in the Congo.

-E. Mont des Arts Garden
+Your next stop is Mont des Arts Garden

-From shiny jewel beetles to the most photographed view in Brussels—the stairs looking down on the Mont des Arts garden provide a panoramic sight of René Pechère’s geometric gardens and the medieval city core below.
+From shiny jewel beetles to the most photographed view in Brussels.
+The stairs looking down on the Mont des Arts garden provide a panoramic sight of René Pechère’s geometric gardens and the medieval city core below.
 If you’re feeling peckish, grab a sandwich made with love by the one and only Tonton of Tonton Garby’s acclaimed cheese shop.

 In the Îlot Sacré, all cobbled alleys eventually lead to the Grand-Place.
-Widely considered a magnificent display of medieval architecture and urban grandeur, the city’s main market has managed to preserve a remarkably homogenous look that prompted Victor Hugo to describe it as “a miracle.”
+Widely considered a magnificent display of medieval architecture and urban grandeur, the city’s main market has managed to preserve a remarkably homogeneous look that prompted Victor Hugo to describe it as “a miracle”.
 Especially eye-catching upon entering the closed-off square for the first time are the 15th-century town hall and the King’s House, home to the City Museum.

-From the Grand-Place, it’s a hop and a skip to another beloved Hugo hangout: the Galeries Royales de Saint-Hubert and its Taverne du Passage (known as the Café des Arts when Hugo drank and conversed here).
+From the Grand-Place, it’s a hop, skip and a jump to another beloved Hugo hangout: the Galeries Royales de Saint-Hubert and its Taverne du Passage (known as the Café des Arts when Hugo drank and conversed here).
 The fanciful glazed shopping arcade conjures up visions of 19th-century flaneurs, artists, intellectuals, and Brussels’s most stylish, who flocked to the remarkable construction in masses upon its opening in 1847.
 The galeries was one of the first of its kind in Europe, inspired by young architect Jean-Pierre Cluysenaar’s fondness for the Italian Renaissance.
-Exiting on the Rue de l’Ecuyer, a slightly surreal statue of a colorful biking cat in cycling shorts, rumored to have cost the city a whopping 100,000 euros, will greet you.
+Exiting on the Rue de l’Ecuyer, a slightly surreal statue of a colourful biking cat in cycling shorts (rumoured to have cost the city a whopping €100,000) will greet you.

-Images of La Bourse went around the world after the terrorist attacks of March 22, 2016.
+Images of La Bourse went around the world after the terrorist attacks of 22 March 2016.
 The square around the imposing building – a former stock exchange slated to become the ultimate Belgian beer museum in 2018 – was where locals and visitors flocked to show unity and solidarity.
 By the afternoon, the plaza had filled up with people holding hands, chalking messages of peace on the ground, and leaving candles, flags and flowers to remember the victims.
 The neoclassical embellishments on the building’s façade are partly from the hand of French sculptor Auguste Rodin.